WisedomChainGroup/WIPs/README.md

 1. Review WIP-1.
 2. Fork the repository by clicking "Fork" in the top right.
 3. Add your WIP to your fork of the repository.
 There is a template WIP here.
-4. Submit a Pull Request to Ethereum's EIPs repository.
+4. Submit a Pull Request to Wisdom's WIPs repository.

 Having a WIP here does not make it a formally accepted stardard until its status becomes Final or Active.Your first PR should be a first draft of the final WIP. we will manually review the draft and assign it a number.